 In Emily Henderson’s book “Styled,” (which I mentioned here) she says that part of what makes styling so wonderful is it’s ability to change our perspective about a space.
 I love, love, love this statement.

 When we moved into our house, the kitchen cabinets were original oak with bronze exposed hinges straight from the late 80’s.
-(I hit the jackpot with bronze in this hizzie).
+(I hit the jackpot with bronze in this house).

 In probably about 2008 during a previous ownership, the home went into foreclosure and the bank came in and “renovated” *cough, cough*.
 You know, by doing things like slopping a bunch of pinky-tan paint everywhere (and I mean everywhere) and putting different flooring material in seemingly every room.
 The bank reno also included throwing black granite not only on the countertops…but all the way up the backsplash.
 Because if you want to sell a house, well, granite.

-Now you know I love me some black granite, but that kitchen was dark, yo.
+I have nothing against black granite, but that kitchen was cave-like!
 So when we had the home painted before moving in, I BEGGED my husband to let the painters spray a rather sloppy layer of white gloss paint on the cabinetry (they did…and right over the hinges too.)
 I DO NOT RECOMMEND THIS AS A BEST PRACTICE.
-However, it was a few hundred bucks added to the price of the bid and meant me not painting cabinets so I was elated.
-Still am.
+However, it was a few hundred bucks added to the price of the bid and meant me not painting cabinets so I was happy!

 What that left me with was an interesting, high-contrast combination of shiny charcoal granite, bright white cabinets and un-matching black and white appliances.
-After whining about taking down the backsplash and scheming about ways to get stainless appliances and subway tile in, I decided to be a grown-up and stop it already.
-A kitchen renovation was not in the cards for the foreseeable future.
-And to be honest, it sounded overwhelming.
-Heck, neither David or I really wanted to put in the time or money.
-Or worse, that painstaking decision-making process of “we’re spending a butt load of money on this so we better get this cabinet hinge right so we don’t regret it for all of eternity.”
-We did that with a pool last year and I think we have been properly traumatized in that regard.
+After whining about taking down the backsplash and scheming about ways to get stainless appliances and subway tile in, I decided to stop.
+A kitchen renovation was not in the cards.
 And plus, well, the appliances are functioning pretty fine except the dishwasher.

 So that is how I started pretending like I was a professional stylist working for a fancy magazine in San Francisco.
 (WWAPSWFAFMISFD?
 What would a professional styist working for a fancy magazine in San Francisco do?
 I just ask myself this whenever I get into a pickle of any kind.
 It really seems to work.)